 Rush to an eye specialist the most you experience a blow or injury to the eye.
 No amount of pain or redness in the eye should last for over 15-20 minutes.

 Did you recently go through eye surgery?
 If yes, and you experience some amount of eye pain, redness, blurring of vision, etc. call your doctor immediately.
 Professional evaluation is crucial at this stage.
 Sometimes, the symptom appears to fade away.
 Despite experiencing a little relief, you must visit an ophthalmologist to understand the reasons behind the symptoms and get timely treatment.

 8. Red Eye

-Blurred vision might occur rarely or at lesser frequency.
-It may clear up in sometime giving you relief.
-However, even if the discomfort clears up, occurrence of blurred vision may be a sign of several eye related conditions such as a torn retina, glaucoma, AMD, or uveitis.
-Loss of vision in one eye can be early symptom of stroke.
-It may even indicate a blockage in carotid artery, the primary blood supplier to the eyes.
+Blurred vision might occur rarely or at a lesser frequency.
+It may clear up in some time giving you relief.
+However, even if the discomfort clears up, the occurrence of blurred vision may be a sign of several eye-related conditions such as a torn retina, glaucoma, AMD, or uveitis.
+Loss of vision in one eye can be an early symptom of stroke.
+It may even indicate a blockage in the carotid artery, the primary blood supplier to the eyes.
 Make sure you visit an eye specialist as soon as possible.